How to Choose Your Wedding Date

 How Far in Advance?

 You’ve decided what time of year to marry, and now you need to start checking availability of your chosen venue, photographer and Celebrant.
-I would suggest that if you’re looking to hold your wedding in a popular month and on a popular day (eg: a Saturday in September) you’ll need to book as soon as possible to get your first choice of suppliers.
+If you’re looking to hold your wedding in a popular month and on a popular day (eg: a Saturday in September) you’ll need to book as soon as possible to get your first choice of suppliers.
 You can read more about this here.

 You may choose a date because it has a specific significance.
 It might be the anniversary of your getting together, or it might have a nice ring to it.
-Dates like May the Fourth are often popular with Star Wars fans, and round sounding dates like 1/9/19 are very memorable.
-But above all, choose a date that works for you and, like all wedding planning, try not to get too caught up in what others think.
+Dates like May the Fourth are often popular with Star Wars fans.
+Round sounding dates like 1/9/19 are very memorable.
+But above all, choose a date that works for you.
+Like all wedding planning, try not to get too caught up in what others think.
 It’s your day, so do it your way.